Writing

 Definition:

-"Writing" is the process of using symbols (letters of
+"Writing" is the process of using symbols (letters of the

-the alphabet, punctuation and spaces) to
+alphabet, punctuation and spaces) to communicate

-communicate thoughts and ideas in a readable
+thoughts and ideas in a readable form.

 To write clearly it is essential to understand the